 RAG vs. Context Window

 RAG retrieves external data for queries, while context windows process fixed amounts of text.
-As context windows expand to millions of tokens, the necessity of RAG is questioned.
+As context windows expand to millions of tokens, some question whether RAG will still be necessary, yet our results show it continues to offer clear accuracy advantages.

 We benchmarked the RAG against a long context window approach: